-Japan Airbnb Rule Change June 15, 2018 – What Airbnb Users Should Know & Do!
+Japan Airbnb Rule Changed June 15, 2018 – What Airbnb Users Should Know & Do!

 The Japan New Housing Law stipulates that landowners (housing accommodation business operators), managers and brokerage site operators are required to register their rental properties with the national government and local governments.
-The revised law will go into effect nationwide on June 15th, 2018.
+The revised law went into effect nationwide on June 15th, 2018.

 Some interesting Japan Tourism and Airbnb Data – Since I am a data geek